Court of Justice/EU Court

 Infringement.
-The Commission is often called the guardian of the treaties and can threaten a member state with a court case.
-Then, the Commission sends a secret opening letter in which the member state is asked to adapt its legislation to the Commissions interpretation of EU law.
-The country can then adapt, negotiate a settlement or risk a trial, in which the Commission accuses the country for violation of the treaties or a concrete piece of EU law.
-Such cases are often used to extend the acquis with more integration-friendly interpretations.
+The Commission is often called the guardian of the treaties and can threaten a member state with a court case if it thinks that country is in breach of EU law.
+In such cases the Commission sends a private opening letter in which the member state is asked to adapt its legislation to the Commission's interpretation of EU law.
+The country can then either adapt its own law to bring it in line with the Commisisonøs view, negotiate a settlement or risk a court trial in which the Commission accuses the country in question of violation of the treaties or of a concrete piece of EU law.
+Such cases are often used to extend the EU acquis with more integration-friendly interpretations.

 Passivity.
-A case may also be to accuse an institution for failing to live up to an obligation under the Treaties or any other legal rule.
-So there is nothing to cancel, but the Court may impose for eaxample the Council to adopt a decision.
+A case may also be taken that accuses an institution of failing to live up to an obligation under the Treaties or some other EU legal rule.
+In such cases there is nothing for the Court to cancel, or reject but the Court may impose, for example an obligation on the Council to adopt a particular decision.

 Damages.
-A company may, for example. institute proceedings before the Court for compensation for a loss that the company has received by a member state's failure to implement a directive.
-The Court has also made countries liable for failure to transpose directives on time.
-See Factortame.
+A company may, for example, institute proceedings before the Court for compensation for a loss that the company has suffered as a resulk of a member state's failure to implement a particular directive.
+See the Factortame and Frankovich cases from 1989 and 1990.
+The first gave direct effect to directives, also where member states had not implemented them.
+The second made the member states liable for failure to transpose directives in time.

 Preliminary references.
-A court of a member state may request the EU Court to interpret a particular provision or other EU rule for the decision of a national trial.
-National legal authorities are obliged to submit any doubt tabout interpretation of EU law to the European Court of Justice to ensure uniform application of EU law in all member states.
-The ECJ has the exclusive right to interpret treaties.
-The Lisbon Treaty Article 344 TFEU prohibits member states to submit any conflict on EU law to other courts.
+The supreme court or constitutional court of a member state may request the EU Court to interpret a particular provision or other EU rule for purposes of deciding a national court case.
+National legal authorities are obliged to submit any doubt they may have regarding interpretation of EU law to the European Court of Justice to ensure uniform application of EU law in all member states.
+The ECJ has the exclusive right to interpret the EU treaties.
+The Lisbon Treaty Article 344 TFEU prohibits member states from submitting any issue involving the inrerpretation of EU law to any other court.

-It has a lower court, the Court of First Instance, to which cases concerning competition policy, are delegated.
-Staff disputes is settled by a specialised Staff Court.
+It has a lower court, the Court of First Instance, to which cases concerning competition policy are delegated.
+Staff disputes are settled by a specialised Staff Court.